hashicorp/terraform-provider-awscc/docs/resources/iotevents_detector_model.md

 Optional:

 - `delivery_stream_name` (String) The name of the Kinesis Data Firehose delivery stream where the data is written.
-- `payload` (Attributes) Information needed to configure the payload.

-By default, AWS IoT Events generates a standard payload in JSON for any action.
-This action payload contains all attribute-value pairs that have the information about the detector model instance and the event triggered the action.
-To configure the action payload, you can use `contentExpression`. (see [below for nested schema](#nestedatt--detector_model_definition--states--on_input--transition_events--actions--firehose--payload))
+- `payload` (Attributes) You can configure the action payload when you send a message to an Amazon Data Firehose delivery stream. (see [below for nested schema](#nestedatt--detector_model_definition--states--on_input--transition_events--actions--firehose--payload))
 - `separator` (String) A character separator that is used to separate records written to the Kinesis Data Firehose delivery stream.
 Valid values are: '\n' (newline), '\t' (tab), '\r\n' (Windows newline), ',' (comma).

 <a id="nestedatt--detector_model_definition--states--on_input--transition_events--actions--firehose--payload"></a>